viols-code/AN2DL_challenges_2022/README.md

 Our handmade CNN reached an accuracy of 0.80

-Counting only the groups, and not the position of each member, our group was the 14th
+Counting only the groups, and not the position of each member, our group was the 14th best.

 We are proud of our result